Markens gate

-Markens gate (English name: Markens street) is the main pedestrian street in Kristiansand, Norway.
-It is located in the west of the borough Kvadraturen and the length of the entire street is 1 kilometer, while the pedestrian part is 550 meters and another 160 meters with Otterdalsparken.
-The streets goes from Slottet Mall in the north and is a pedestrian street all the way down to Dronningens gate (Dronningens street), it's only crossed by traffic from Tordenskjolds gate, Kristian IVs gate and Henrik Wergelands gate before Dronningens gate.
+Markens gate (Markens street) is the main pedestrian street in the city of Kristiansand in Kristiansand Municipality, Agder county, Norway.
+It is located in the west of the borough Kvadraturen and the length of the entire street is 1 km, while the pedestrian part is 550 m and another 160 m with Otterdalsparken.
+The streets goes from Slottet Mall in the north and is a pedestrian street all the way down to Dronningens gate (Dronningens street), it's only crossed by traffic from Tordenskjolds gate, Kristian IVs gate, and Henrik Wergelands gate before Dronningens gate.
 The pedestrian parts stretches over 7 quarters.
 Compared to other Norwegian cities, Markens street is one of the most walked streets in the country.